joho1968/Fail2WP/README.md

 ## Upgrade Notice

+### 1.2.1
+* Install the new version, no changes have been made to settings.

 ### 1.2.0
 * Install the new version and walk through the settings.
 * Check your fail2ban configuration against the supplied sample `fail2wp.conf`!